Ms. Amanda M. Lacaze, BA, ATCL, has been the Chief Executive Officer of Lynas Corporation Limited since June 2014

 Mr. Noyrez served as President of Rhodia Silcea at Rhodia group of companies and served in Rhodia group for 9 years.
 He has

-Nicholas Anthony Curtis has been a director of Lynas Corporation since 28 June 2001.
+Nicholas Anthony Curtis was the director of Lynas Corporation from 28 June 2001 – until March 31st 2013.

 According to the Australian Securities & Investment Commission (ASIC) as of April 2011, Mr Curtis is also a Director of the following companies; Conquest Mining; Forge Resources; Kumamba Mining Pty Ltd (since Oct 2010); Lynas Africa Holdings Pty Ltd; Lynas Corporation; Lynas Services Pty Ltd; Mt Weld Holdings Pty Ltd; Mt Weld Mining Pty Ltd; Mt Weld Rare Earths Pty Ltd; NOC Resources Pty Ltd, Nyco Pty Ltd; Riverstone Advisory Pty Ltd; Riverstone Capital Pty Ltd; Wilkes Holdings Pty Ltd; and Wilkes Minerals Pty Ltd.